Engineering spatial segregation within bacterial hosts for bio-therapeutic protein production

 Spatial segregation of metabolism in bacteria is achieved by localising enzymes inside of sophisticated proteinaceous organelles called bacterial microcompartments (BMCs).
 In the past decade significant progress has been made to engineer these BMCs, in particular the 1,2-propanediol utilising (Pdu) BMC, to permit the construction of synthetic microcompartments within the bacterial cell that have potential to be used as novel nano-bioreactors.

-The overall aim of this project is to develop an alternative method to traditional disulphide bond formation approaches (folding in the eukaryotic endoplasmic reticulum and in the periplasm of prokaryotes) by engineering compartmentalisation within the bacterial cytoplasm of bacteria such as E. coli which will allow for an environment that promotes correct protein folding and disulphide bond formation of recombinant proteins.
+Research objectives The overall aim of this project is to develop an alternative method to traditional disulphide bond formation approaches (folding in the eukaryotic endoplasmic reticulum and in the periplasm of prokaryotes) by engineering compartmentalisation within the bacterial cytoplasm of bacteria such as E. coli which will allow for an environment that promotes correct protein folding and disulphide bond formation of recombinant proteins.

 To achieve this, proteins of interest will be compartmentalised by fusing them to targeting peptides which direct the proteins to a microcompartment shell.
 Both the shell and the targeting peptides are derived from the Pdu BMC from Citrobacter freundii.
 The student will look to develop the components of the microcompartments through interplay with components from other BMC systems.
 For instance, one of the subclasses of the glycyl radical enzyme-containing microcompartments (GRMs) is predicted to form a shell composed of fewer types of proteins compared to the Pdu BMC.
 The candidate will have the opportunity to investigate if these other BMC shell proteins can interact with the Pdu system we are using to advance our available tools.